microprediction/microprediction/README.md

 # The [TimeMachines](https://github.com/microprediction/timemachines), [Precise](https://github.com/microprediction/precise), and [HumpDay](https://github.com/microprediction/precis) packages

 I maintain three benchmarking packages that aspire to make online autonomous choice of methods more convenient.
-The timemachines package provides autonomous time-series prediction algorithms in a simple functional form.
-They are benchmarked using a subset of the
-[microprediction streams](https://www.microprediction.org/browse_streams.html) and thus, [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) are published.
+In the case of time-series, they are benchmarked using a subset of the [microprediction streams](https://www.microprediction.org/browse_streams.html) and thus, [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) are published.

 The [humpday](https://github.com/microprediction/humpday) package serves derivative-free optimizers in canonical form, with [Elo ratings](https://microprediction.github.io/optimizer-elo-ratings/html_leaderboards/overall.html).